smtbhd32/Robotic-Arm/README.md

 ## Mobile Application:

 Download the MIT App Inventor software or access it online.
-Download the source code for the mobile application (link to code).
+Download the source code for the mobile application.
-Follow the instructions (link to instructions) to build and deploy the mobile application on your Android device.
+Follow the instructions to build and deploy the mobile application on your Android device.

 # Usage
 Turn on the ESP32 board and connect to it via Bluetooth using your mobile device.